Picklesdoggo/MazeMaker/README.md

     5. Low Competition Barrier
 If a "Narrow Wall" is selected it allows the user to simply toggle the wall on and off.

+To modify multiple walls at a time hold down ctrl and mouse over the walls.

 # Random Maze Generation:

 This options will automatically generate a random maze from the starting door to the exit door.
 If a "Wide Wall" is selected double doors will be used for the maze path.
 If a "Narrow Wall" is seletected the maze will be genearted by removing walls.